martinkallstrom/realtime-voice-server/README.md

 [![PyPI](https://img.shields.io/pypi/v/dailyai)](https://pypi.org/project/dailyai)
 [![PyPI](https://img.shields.io/badge/docs-docusaurus)](https://daily-co.github.io/dailyai-docs/docs/intro)

-# Daily AI Examples
+# Daily AI &mdash; Examples

 Collection of self-contained real-time voice and video AI demo applications built with [dailyai](https://github.com/daily-co/dailyai/).

 ## Quickstart

-Each project has a set of dependencies and configuration variables.
+Each project has its own set of dependencies and configuration variables.
 This repo intentionally avoids shared code across projects &mdash; you can grab whichever demo folder you want to work with as a starting point.

 We recommend you start with a virtual environment: